-Next time your sweet tooth starts taking control, fight back with these tips:
+Next time your sweet tooth starts taking control, fight back with these tips to break your sugar addiction:

 Reach for Water and Fruit